 The Solar PV information was downloaded from the Council's solar PV portal.
-There was a slight discrepancy to this data and the data supplied by the Council and the portal data was chosen to base the carbon calculations on.

 In a typical setup where PV is installed on the roof of a building, the generated power would be used by the buildings day-to-day operations and any excess generated electricity (when the generated electricity is higher than the building load) is exported to the grid.
 For most commercial premises, the exported electricity is minimal or nothing as the building typically uses more electricity than is generated.